leadweedy/FGA-docs/Game-Area-detection.md

+## How FGO should look on JP/KR (wide-screen update)

+Should fill the entire screen including the notch.
+There should be no black bars on the screen.

 ## How FGO should look

 For FGA to work, FGO should be centered on your phone's screen excluding notch (hole on screen for front camera)